alexbrionesU/cse515/task_1.md

 # Task 1: Video Feature Extraction Using R3D-18 Model

-This project implements **Task 1**, which involves visualizing a video and extracting neural network-based feature descriptors from specific layers of the pre-trained **R3D-18** architecture.
+This project implements **Task 1**, which involves visualizing a video (optionally) and extracting neural network-based feature descriptors from specific layers of the pre-trained **R3D-18** architecture.

 ## 1. Overview